Have you scheduled your breast reduction surgery and are now planning for your recovery?

 Weeks 4-5

-After around a month of recovery, you should be able to return to moderate physical activity.
+After around a month of recovery, many patients should be able to return to moderate physical activity.
 Do not speed right into an intense workout, however.
 Rather, slowly ease into a moderate exercise routine, and closely monitor how you feel.
-Even at a month out from surgery, you are still in recovery, so you need to pay attention to your body and not push yourself too much.
+Even at a month out from breast reduction surgery, you are still in recovery, so you need to pay attention to your body and not push yourself too much.

 You’ll notice that swelling persists even at weeks four and five of breast reduction recovery.
 However, bruising and pain should be gone, and you should be seeing more of what your full results will look like.